devops-champ/app-containerization-project/_docs/docker-compose.md

 - env _file - reference the .env file of your application
 - build - reference the Dockerfile path
 - ports - map host port with container port.
 It has {host_port}:{container_port} format
-- volumes - there are several falvours of volumes in docker.
+- volumes (under `post` service level) - there are several falvours of volumes in docker.
 I will describe it in a seperate section.
+-Volumes (under root level) - defines which named volumes exist in your Docker environment.
+Without it, Docker Compose wouldn’t know pgdata is a named volume

 ## Docker Volumes